weilungao/weilungao.github.io/about/index.md

 ## Other activities
 - Chairman of the Academic Club of Postdocs, Beijing Normal University at Zhuhai, 2022
+- Visiting student, University of Maryland Center for Environmental Science, 2019

 ## Contact
 - Email: wl.gao at mail.bnu.edu.cn